Cawood: Cawood Castle

 Cawood Castle is at the centre of the village and was a residence of the Archbishops of York until the English Reformation.
-The remaining buildings comprise of: a three-storey stone gatehouse built for Archbishop Kemp in the mid 15th century and the adjoining two-storey banqueting hall.
+The remaining buildings are a three-storey stone gatehouse built for Archbishop Kemp in the mid 15th century and the adjoining two-storey banqueting hall.
 Both structures are Grade I listed.

 Following the English Civil War the palace was largely demolished, the remains together with the Castle Garth are designated as a scheduled monument.
 The scheduled monument includes the palace gardens with five fishponds and a quarry pit, and retains well-preserved below-ground structures from the medieval complex.

 The gatehouse is owned by the Landmark Trust, which acquired it in 1985, restored the building and lets it as holiday accommodation.
 The Trust has carried out repairs to the adjoining banqueting hall, it is kept secure and roofed but remains unused.

 The Castle Garth open space is owned by Cawood Parish Council and managed as public open land.
 Within it, a rectangular inner enclosure of about 1.6 hectares, formerly moated on at least three sides, preserves the plan of an early garden that is probably seventeenth-century or earlier.